sweavo/restructuredtables/README.md

 #### 2021-03-16

-Got the spike working.
+Got the spike working for gridToList.
+Now that I've figured how to retrieve and rewrite the document text, I'm happy to defer the detection of listTables' extents.
 Now I just need to know how to build a vscode "integration test".

 See https://code.visualstudio.com/api/working-with-extensions/testing-extension#:~:text=Visual%20Studio%20Code%20supports%20running%20and%20debugging%20tests,that%20can%20run%20without%20a%20VS%20Code%20instance.